Pension grants for schools, local authorities and music education hubs

 Multi-academy trust pooling

-As the TPECG and supplementary fund are intended to support costs which are normally funded through the general annual grant (GAG), a multi-academy trust (MAT) should treat the grant in the same way as they would GAG, in accordance with the Academies Financial Handbook.
-This means they may amalgamate grant payments for its academies to form one central fund, on the same basis as GAG.
+As the TPECG and supplementary fund are intended to support costs that are normally funded through the general annual grant (GAG), a multi-academy trust (MAT) should treat the grant in the same way as they would GAG, in accordance with the Academies Trust Handbook.
+This means they may amalgamate grant payments for their academies to form one central fund on the same basis as GAG.
 This can be used to meet the running costs at any constituent academies within the trust.